 Credit: Envato Elements/ iStock

-After pre-cooling the cooler and lining it with aluminum foil, it's time to pack your ice cream in it.
-Since cold air sinks, the bottom of the cooler is the coldest part.
-Therefore it is essential to pack ice cream at the bottom to prevent it from melting.
+After pre-cooling the cooler, it's time to pack your ice cream in it.
+Since cold air sinks, the bottom of the cooler will be the coldest part.
+Therefore, it's essential to pack ice cream at the bottom to keep it from melting.

 Credit: Nice Packs